Metamorphic Coverage: Discussion

 \emph{Threats to Validity.} The evaluation of \method faces potential threats to validity.
 A concern is internal validity, that is, the degree to which our results minimize systematic error. \method was compared to other metrics based on randomly generated test suites.
 The randomness process may limit the reproducibility of our results.
 To mitigate the risk, we repeated all experiments 10 times to account for potential performance fluctuations.
-The other concern is external validity, that is, the degree to which our results can be generalized to and across other metamorphic testing methods.
-We selected five representative metamorphic testing methods in three commonly tested domains.
+The other concern is external validity, that is, the degree to which our results can be generalized to and across other metamorphic testing methods, programming languages, and coverage criteria.
+Regarding the choice of metamorphic relations, we selected the metamorphic relations from our study in \autoref{tab:study}.
+Typically, one or a few metamorphic relations are presented as a research contribution within a paper; we extracted all 11 MRs from five representative research works, which are widely used in practice (three commonly tested domains), open-source, and include lists of known bugs, which are necessary for our evaluation.
 According to our study, metamorphic testing methods follow similar testing mechanisms, suggesting that our results generalize to other metamorphic testing methods.
+Our implementation is based on \gcov, so we focus on C/C++ projects.
+We expect that evaluating additional programming languages would yield no further insights, as the effectiveness of metamorphic relations depends on the logic of the target system rather than the programming language.
+Regarding other coverage criteria, in Q.5 of \autoref{sec:evaluation}, we additionally evaluated branch and function coverage to demonstrate generality.